Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 #### Reading Data

-Reading a data block with tiered storage is similar to standard Alluxio.
-TODO: what is "standard Alluxio"???
 If the data is already in Alluxio, the client will simply read the block from where it is already stored.
 If Alluxio is configured with multiple tiers, the block may not be necessarily read from the top tier, since it could have been moved to a lower tier transparently.